-Discovery is a term that describes broadly the exchange of documents necessary for the parties in a case to be fully informed as to all the relevant facts in the case.
+When discussing discovery in a Florida divorce we use the term “discovery” to describe the exchange of documents necessary for the parties in a case to be fully informed as to all the relevant facts in the case.

 In a Florida divorce, the exchange of documents is fairly predictable.
 There are a few documents related to children like their report cards and their health charts.
 There are a lot of standard financial documents like tax returns, credit card statements, mortgage and account balances.
 For folks who own businesses or have creative finances, it can get a little hairy.
 But for two people who both are issued W-2s, divorce discovery is very standard.

 Most states have a byzantine system for handling discovery called “The Rules of Civil Procedure.”
 Florida, in its wisdom, has created a separate set of Florida Family Law Rules Of Civil Procedure that are specifically for use in the domestic relations courts.
 These rules may be 174 pages long but they are a breath of fresh air for any lawyer who has struggled to litigate a divorce under the same rules as a product liability case.

 All divorce cases in Florida require the following to be exchanged:There are two types of financial affidavits.
 One financial affidavit is for a party to a divorce that makes less than $ 50,000.
 The other financial affidavit is for a party to a divorce that makes more than $ 50,000.

 Fill the financial affidavits out with great care.
 This is the one discovery document that gets filed with the court.
 Furthermore, you will attest under oath that the contents for the affidavit are true.

 You can fill the financial affidavit out with your lawyer but it’s highly advisable that you fill the financial affidavit out by yourself as it is extremely time consuming.
 You should give your financial affidavit to your attorney with the supporting documents to double check.